 Well before the hearing you must give the other parties copies of all documents, reports and other materials that VCAT may take into account when making a decision.

-If you want the member to give you written reasons for their decision you should tell them at the start of the hearing.
-If you ask for written reasons after the end of the hearing, you must contact us within 14 days of the date when we gave the verbal reasons.
+For all other cases, ask the member to give you written reasons for their decision at the start of the hearing.
+Otherwise, contact us for written reasons within 14 days of the date when we gave the verbal reasons.

 Read more about when to expect a decision.

 When we make a decision about a case or a step in a case, we also make an order.
 Order is the legally correct term for decision or instruction.

 A VCAT order may be final or interim.

 - A final order is an order that resolves (ends) a case, for example an order that a party pay another party money.

 - An interim order does not finally determine (end) a case.
 For example, orders setting a timetable for the filing and service of documents.

 An order may be monetary or non-monetary.